-In many cases, we are really not even concerned much about "directionality" and "causality."
+In many cases, we are not concerned much about directionality and causality.
 Rather, we want to understand how different phenomena interact.
 For example, we can show that there is a positive relationship between socio-economic status and educational achievement.
 But which comes first?
 Is it that people with high socio-economic status tend to be able to take the time and money to achieve educationally?
 Or is it that people who have high educational achievement end up acquiring high socio-economic status?
-We don't know.
+Or does some third factor cause both higher socio-economic status and educational achievement?
+We do not know.
+In fact, we cannot tell whether one causes the other at all.
 All we can say is that these two phenomena generally co-vary.
-We really cannot tell whether one causes the other at all.
-Maybe it's some third factor that causes both higher socio-economic status and educational achievement.

-Whichever of these we are talking about -- direct cause and effect, some sort of indirect or "mediated" effect, or simply co-variation with no way to tell if there is a causal relationship at all -- we want to be confident that our conclusion that a relationship does exist is correct.
-In it's broad sense, this is what internal validity means.
+Very consistent patterns of co-variance over time are strong indicators that causality is involved.
+One study at one point in time does little to establish confidence that causality is occurring.
+Whichever of these we are talking about -- direct cause and effect, some sort of indirect or mediated effect, or simply co-variation with no way to tell if there is a causal relationship at all - - we want to be confident that our conclusion that a relationship does exist is correct.
+In the broad sense, this is what internal validity means.